typpo/quickchart/README.md

 The chart configuration object is based on the popular Chart.js API.
 Check out the [Chart.js documentation](https://www.chartjs.org/docs/latest/charts/) for more information on how to customize your chart, or see [QuickChart documentation](https://quickchart.io/documentation#parameters) for API options.

-QuickChart includes several Chart.js plugins that allow you to add chart annotations, data labels, and more: chartjs-plugin-datalabels, chartjs-plugin-annotation, and chartjs-plugin-piechart-outlabels.
+QuickChart includes several Chart.js plugins that allow you to add chart annotations, data labels, and more: `chartjs-plugin-datalabels`, `chartjs-plugin-annotation`, `chartjs-plugin-piechart-outlabels`, `chartjs-chart-radial-gauge`, `chartjs-chart-box-and-violin-plot `, `chartjs-plugin-doughnutlabel`, and `chartjs-plugin-colorschemes`.

 ## QR Codes